OpenShot/openshot-qt/doc/preferences.rst

 -----------
 .. image:: images/preferences-6-performance.jpg

-Please keep in mind that hardware acceleration is experimental at the moment.
+Please keep in mind that GPU hardware acceleration is experimental at the moment.
 OpenShot supports both decoding and encoding acceleration.
 For more information take a look at our `Github HW-ACCEL Doc <https://github.com/OpenShot/libopenshot/blob/develop/doc/HW-ACCEL.md>`_.
 NOTE: On systems with older graphics cards, hardware acceleration may not always be faster than CPU encoding.